jimrothstein/docs/medical/2020/2020_medical_dds_notes.md

 * black, hours before penis feels something;  no blood no mess.
 Couldn't fetch the stone.
 * Dr. Lam replies .... inline with 5 mm stone from U/S  (U/S exaggerate

+##  late FEB 2021  Dr. Carl is  "out-to-lunch"
+*   clueless whether he is getting Litholink (I get 10 days later, never heard from him).
+Disappointing.
+This guy not reliable; not on top of things ... fortunately Lieske may be in picture:
+*   Neprh calls for late Apr appt; now is early March ... total bs.

 ##  Thu  04 Mar 2021 Lieske replies:  phone call?
 >  To me this looks dietary in nature.
 I think he’s on a very vegan leaning diet
 >  based upon the patterns in the urine (high potassium, citrate and pH with the